FaustoLira/FutureTech---Hiring-Strategy/README.md

 ## Disclaimer
 The "presentation.pdf" file has a static presentation, while the "presentation.gif" file shows the animations.
-The visualization techniques used in these projects are explained in the "standalone.pdf."
+The visualization techniques used in these projects are explained in the "guide.pdf."